 Well although, squats are probably the best exercise to try to hit every aspect of your lower body, using other leg exercises to target your leg muscles is also a must.
 Only squatting every workout won’t allow you to get primary focus on some leg muscles that you could get from doing specific workouts for them.

-If you’re sticking to only doing back squats, it might be beneficial to do a couple of different leg exercises for your quads and calves each week.
+If you’re sticking to only doing back squats, it might be beneficial to do a couple of different leg exercises for your quads and calves each week, this is especially so if you work out every day of the week like me.

 Whatever exercise you do, just throw in some variation so you are not just squatting.